So I got a note when I, when I got home at I landed five, I walked in the walked in the house at 530 this morning and I vowed not to go to sleep.

 Do you think Olympia Snow might go or Susan Collins?

-And yet one has to remember that when Ronald Reagan tried to build a majority party.
+And yet one has to remember that when Ronald Reagan tried to build a majority party, he erected a big tent.

 And the Democrats did go into eclipse.

-But what Democrats did was they started going out, Ram Emanuel is at the leadership of this, trying to recruit moderates in the South and elsewhere to run as Democrats, and it helped to build up this majority.
+Rahm Emanuel is at the leadership of this, trying to recruit moderates in the South and elsewhere to run as Democrats.

-The conservatives, by contrast, the Club of Growth and others have said if you're not pure enough, if you're too moderate, we're going to run somebody against you in a Republican primary, and we're going to take you down.
+The conservatives, by contrast, the Club of Growth and others have said, if you're not pure enough, if you're too moderate, we're going to run somebody against you in a Republican primary, and we're going to take you down.

-I I just 180 degrees wrong.
+I just, this is 180 degrees wrong.

 It is the Democrat Party that demands 100% fealty and purity, or you don't matter.